lifee77/Voyagent/README.md

 For a quick 3-minute demo:
 1. Ask about flights (e.g., "Find flights from Berlin to Rome")
 2. Ask about activities (e.g., "What are popular attractions in Rome?")
+3. Make a reservation (e.g., "Book a table at La Pergola in Rome for tomorrow at 8pm")
-3. Type `/summary` to get your trip plan
+4. Type `/summary` to get your trip plan with confirmed reservations

 ## Extending the Bot